-Banner Designer/Illustrator
+Banner designer/illustrator

 Design Brief

-We're looking for creative, experienced, and trendy web banners designer/illustrator to create amazing banners for our crypto-gaming web project.
+Creative, experienced and trendy web banners’ designer/illustrator to create amazing banners for our crypto-gaming web project needed.

 We need for now: